rmhcovid/screentool/README.md

 5. TODO testing your new website
 6. TODO putting it into production

 To make the most of the tool we strongly recommend using a SMS service that messages patients as well as emailing htem.
-Twilio provides good REDCap intergration.
+Twilio provides good REDCap integration.
 Other providers should work (eg. ClickSend, SMSGLobal etc) but are untested.

 ## Documentation